MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/arc-extension-management.md

 :::image type="content" source="media/arc-extension-management/arc-extension-overview.png" alt-text="Screenshot of the Capabilities tab and options in the Azure portal." lightbox="media/arc-extension-management/arc-extension-overview.png":::

 When you install an extension in the Azure portal, it's a cluster-aware operation.
-The extension is installed on all machines of the system.
-If you add more machines to your system, all the extensions installed on your system are automatically added to the new servers.
+The extension is installed on all nodes of the system.
+If you add more nodes to your system, all the extensions installed on your system are automatically added to the new servers.

 ### [Azure CLI](#tab/azurecli)
 Azure CLI is available to install in Windows, macOS and Linux environments.
 It can also be run in Azure Cloud Shell.
 For more information, refer [Quickstart for Azure Cloud Shell](/azure/cloud-shell/quickstart).